Platform Comparison

 No documented integration has been found in GameFabric's documentation or in Nakama's and PlayFab's documentation.
 Gameye provides native integrations with both out of the box.

-Both platforms use an AWS Lambda to bridge FlexMatch — but Gameye publishes a pre-built Gameye FlexMatch Bridge to the AWS Serverless Application Repository (SAR).
-Studios open the AWS console, find the app, enter their API token and image name, and click Deploy.
+Yes.
+Both platforms support AWS FlexMatch.
+Gameye publishes a pre-built Gameye FlexMatch Bridge to the AWS Serverless Application Repository (SAR) — studios open the AWS console, find the app, enter their API token and image name, and click Deploy.
 No code written, no CLI required.
-GameFabric's documented pattern requires studios to author the Lambda themselves — subscribing to SNS MatchmakingSucceeded events, calling the allocator, re-emitting enriched events.
-That code is your team's to write and maintain indefinitely.
+GameFabric also has a documented FlexMatch integration.

 What engineering overhead does GameFabric require?